appsmithorg/appsmith-docs/website/docs/AI-assistants/reference/zone.md

 <dd>

 The Section Split property allows you to divide the Zone into four separate sections.
-Each section acts like a container for other widgets, and you can adjust how wide or narrow each section is by changing the number of columns it occupies.
+Each section acts like a container for other widgets, and you can adjust how wide or narrow each section is by changing the number of columns it occupies, ranging from 2 to 12 columns.
 You can resize sections by dragging the section divider.

 *Example:* If you want to create a layout with a small button section and a large Table section, you can divide the Zone into two sections: